 The issuance process for catastrophe bonds is well established, with some variations that depend on the complexity of the structure and the bond’s trigger type.
 In general, the process begins with the selection of an independent modeling agent (a catastrophe modeling firm such as AIR), legal counsel to assist with regulatory compliance for a securities offering, and a structuring agent (usually an investment bank or the capital markets arm of a major broker or reinsurer) that provides advice on designing and placing the bond.

 Together, the sponsor and the structuring agent select the mechanism by which the bond will pay out (the trigger).
 The modeling agent will then employ catastrophe models to estimate the risk to which the sponsor is exposed.
-It is in the sponsor's interest to provide accurate exposure information for the analysis, since good correlation between modeled and actual exposure will tend to reduce the bond's basis risk—the difference between the sponsor’s losses and the bond's payout—should it trigger.
+It is in the sponsor’s interest to provide accurate exposure information for the analysis because good correlation between modeled and actual exposure will tend to reduce the bond’s basis risk—the difference between the sponsor’s losses and the bond’s payout—should it trigger.
 The result of the risk analysis is an estimate of potential losses at various probabilities and return periods.
 This can be used directly to estimate the risk profile of indemnity or modeled loss bonds.
-As will be discussed later, industry loss index and parametric bonds may require an additional step to express losses in terms of industry loss or event parameters, respectively, while further minimizing the basis risk to the sponsor.
+As will be discussed later, industry loss index and parametric bonds may require an additional step to express losses in terms of industry losses or event parameters, respectively, while further minimizing the basis risk to the sponsor.

 After the portfolio’s risk profile has been identified, the sponsor works with a structuring agent to identify the most appropriate level of risk against which to obtain protection.
 The structuring agent will often assist the sponsor in placing the bond with investors, much as a broker would for a reinsurance contract.